AccelerationNet/function-cache/README.md

 ### \*cache-names\*

 A list of all the special variables created by defcached.
-Used to ease clearing all the caches, and for introspective purposes.
+Used to ease clearing/purging all the caches, and for introspective purposes.

 ## Authors